 Program Description: What are some actions nature takes and why to survive winter?
-We will explore and learn about hibernation, migration and adaption.
+We will explore and learn about hibernation, migration and adaptation.
 Monarchs fly to Mexico, Groundhog goes to bed, and Weasel changes his wardrobe!
 Find out how other animals cope with winter’s worst weather.
 We will spend time outdoors seeking clues before heading into the classroom for stories, hands-on activities and craft time.

 Share your love of nature with your young child(ren).
 We will explore and play with nature while developing critical early childhood skills and growing self-confidence.
 The Mighty Naturalist Programs are geared toward children 5 years and younger with an adult caregiver to learn about animals, winter survival, birds, tracks, and more.
 Each program offers a different theme and activities to give you and your mighty naturalist many program opportunities.
 Invite your friends to sign up, too.

-Mighty Naturalist Schedule 2019
+Mighty Naturalist Schedule 2020

-Jan.
-22 How Animals Survive in Winter Time
+January 17; How Animals Survive in Winter Time

-Feb.
-5 Winter Animal Tracks
+January 31; Winter Animal Tracks

-Feb.
-12 Super Squirrely
+February 7; Super Squirrely

-April 2 Life Under a Log
+April 3; Life Under A Log